Here is my offer on your property when you have good equity

 You will not have to pay Realtor costs (6% average).
 You will not have to pay closing costs (2% average).
 You will not have to negotiate the price (3% average).
 You will not have to pay for repairs (1% average).
 You will not have to pay carrying costs while you are waiting to sell (1% per month average).
 These costs are a total of 13%.

 What I can pay you for your equity depends on what the property can afford to pay in its current condition and according to market rents.
 Suppose that I will pay you 7% annual interest-only on your equity.
 In this case, 7% of $45,000 is $3,150 of interest per year, paid monthly at $262.50.
 This is better than you can get in almost any other secured, conservative investment.
 Each month, I will pay at least the interest, and I can pay off as much principal as I like whenever I like.
-I will continue to pay on this note for up to 5 years, and then, depending on market conditions, I will pay off the remaining balance of the note at the end of that time as a “balloon payment”.
+I will continue to pay on this note for up to 5 years (or more depending on how much you want for your equity), and then, depending on market conditions, I will pay off the remaining balance of the note at the end of that time as a “balloon payment”.
 If in my opinion the market conditions won’t afford the full pay off, then I will pay off at least 10% of the balance in a lump sum to extend the note for another 5 years.

 Two Other Options

-1. If you don’t want to carry your equity as a note, one other option is for you to refinance your property and take out all your cash.
-Then I take over the mortgage payments and you are out of the deal with your cash.
+1. If you don’t want to carry your equity as a note or your have a variable interest rate loan, one other option is for you to refinance your property with a long-term, fixed interest rate loan and take out all your cash.
+Then I take over the fixed-rate mortgage payments and you are out of the deal with your cash.
 Of course, the new payments must be affordable with current market rents or I can’t make the deal with you.

-2. Some folks would rather steeply discount their property rather than sell it the way I suggest.
+2. Some folks want to steeply discount their property for all-cash at closing, rather than sell it the way I suggest.
 Personally, I don’t think it’s the best move financially, but sometimes it’s not about finances.
-My group and I buy many properties for cash, but we need a discount of 20% or more below the market value before we will consider it.
+My group and I buy many properties for cash, but we need a discount of 30% or more below the current market value before we will consider it.

 Most people consider an offer like this an insult, so please don’t take it that way.
 I’m just giving you an option that many people have asked for in the past.
 The fact that I am making the offer is actually a compliment.
 The true insult is if I didn’t make the offer, then that’s like saying the property is not worth buying at any price.